 It's a good day for me if I get a some quiet time all to myself in the afternoon.
 Lately it's been a rare occasion to have both kids nap at the same time, but when they do, I take full advantage.
 Usually that means pouring myself a glass of this iced coffee, grabbing a snack, and sitting down with my laptop to either read a few blogs or work on my own.
 While there may be laundry and housework that needs doing, taking a few minutes just for myself re-energizes me so that I have the patience and energy to tackle the rest of the day.

-Before this recipe, I tried a number of different methods for making iced coffee.
-I would brew some extra-strong coffee in my coffeepot, wait for it to cool a ...
+Before this recipe, I tried a number of ...
 [Continue Reading]

 It's been a while since my last post, but not for lack of wanting to work on the blog.
 I've just been so busy, both with Julia's 4th birthday party (yes, she's 4!) and report cards.
 The party was a lot of fun, and I hope to write up a post about it soon.
 The report cards are done and I'm all set for parent conferences next week, so I finally have a few minutes to devote here.